History Of The Peterlee Campus

 Easington Technical College

-In the prospectus, the college offered national and general certificate courses in mining and engineering and courses for intending mine deputies.
-In 1958-59 full time courses were introduced.
+837 students enrolled in the college's first year.
+The earliest copy of the college prospectus (part time) was published in 1957 and shows that the college offered national and general certificate courses in mining and engineering and courses for intending mine deputies.
+In the1958-59 prospectus full time courses were introduced.

 The crest featured on the front cover of the college's prospectuses from 1958 to 1963.
 The Latin translation of Do Ut Des is 'I give in order that you may give'.